What is Sustained Release T3?

 - People who experience an elevated heart rate or elevated blood pressure when taking IR T3

 - People who experience anxiety while using IR T3

-- Those people who don't have a schedule which permits multiple doses of T3 per day
+- Those people who don’t have a schedule that permits multiple doses of T3 per day

 - Patients who do NOT have intestinal issues or absorption issues with other thyroid medications